anvie/frappe-mcp/README.md

 The server includes built-in CLI commands for searching embedded Frappe documentation:

+**Note**: Documents are referenced by short hash-based IDs (e.g., "48b014") rather than file paths to avoid confusion with filesystem operations.
+Use `search-docs` to find document IDs.

 ### Search Documentation
 ```bash
 # Search for documentation about DocTypes